Notifications

 Recent engagements

-Albertans are invited to provide input on the draft Upper Smoky Sub-Regional Plan and regulations for Alberta.
+Albertans helped inform the Upper Smoky Sub-Regional Plan and regulations.

 Albertans shared feedback on regulatory details of the Bistcho Lake Sub-regional Plan and amendments to the Lower Athabasca Regional Plan.